jsha129/KBB_Cars/README.md

 ### Which car to buy in a given price range?
 Question: Which car in a given price range is less depreciated in a range of similarly priced car?

 In the analysis using log-linear model above, the constant B0 is generic to ALL car makes and models ('ID' variable).
-To estimate the B0 for each ID, I build a linear model for each ID using the R function 'lapply()'.
+To estimate the B0 for each ID, I build a linear model for each ID using the R function `lapply()`.